CONFIG - Control task configuration

 • The PWM clock signal must be connected to the > input of the PWM blocks to set their frequency to the CLK0 frequency.

 • The ADC clock output is the sampling signal SCLK.
-It must be connected to the > input signal of all the ADC blocks of the model.
+It must be connected to the > input signal of all the ADC blocks.

-The simulation behavior of these signals is described in Simulation essentials with PLECS (PN137)
+The behavior of these signals during simulations is described in Simulation essentials with PLECS (PN137)

 Changing the postscaler in PLECS

 In PLECS, the discretization step size must match the CPU control task period for the generated code to behavior properly.
-When using the postscaler, ensure that the discretization step size is set to postscaler/FCLK0.
-As illustrated below, a simulation variable can be used for convenience.
+When using the postscaler, the discretization step size must be set to postscaler/FCLK0.
+A simulation variable can be used for convenience, as illustrated below:

 1. Create a postscaler variable in Simulation -> Simulation parameters (Ctrl+E).